ebezzam/slm-controller/README.md

 In order to use the Holoeye LC 2012 SLM, you will need to manually download Holoeye's [SLM Display SDK](https://customers.holoeye.com/slm-display-sdk-v3-0-for-python-windows/) and install it.
 Unfortunately, `only Windows operating systems are currently supported by the SDK!` Just follow the installation instructions.
-At runtime of this project's code, the script `slm_controller/holoeye` automatically determines the specific path of your SDK installation.
+At runtime of this project's code, a script inside `slm_controller/holoeye_sdk` automatically determines the specific path of your SDK installation.
 But note that this step is not a requirement for the other SLMs to work.

 ## Example scripts